Thermodynamics of sign-switching dark energy models: Introduction

-One striking proposal, outside the mainstream but effectively alleviating the $H_0$ tension, suggests that dark energy density need not remain strictly positive and can become negative or vanish at finite redshift \cite{Mortsell:2018mfj, Poulin:2018zxs, Capozziello:2018jya, Wang:2018fng, Dutta:2018vmq, Ye:2020btb, Calderon:2020hoc, Sen:2021wld, DiGennaro:2022ykp, Ong:2022wrs,Malekjani:2023ple, Menci:2024rbq}, although some studies find no evidence supporting a negative cosmological constant \cite{Visinelli:2019qqu}.
+One striking proposal, outside the mainstream but effectively alleviating the $H_0$ tension, suggests that dark energy density need not remain strictly positive and can become negative or vanish at finite redshift \cite{Mortsell:2018mfj, Poulin:2018zxs, Capozziello:2018jya, Wang:2018fng, Dutta:2018vmq, Ye:2020btb, Calderon:2020hoc, Sen:2021wld, DiGennaro:2022ykp, Ong:2022wrs, Malekjani:2023ple, Menci:2024rbq}, although some studies find no evidence supporting a negative cosmological constant \cite{Visinelli:2019qqu}.
 The possibility of a negative energy density of the dark energy started to gain relevance after the measurement of the Ly-$\alpha$ forest of BAO by the BOSS collaboration \cite{BOSS:2014hwf}.
 They reported a clear preference for $\Lambda>0 $ for $z<1$, but a preference for $\Lambda<0$ for $z>1.6$ and argued that the Ly-$\alpha $ data of $z\approx 2.34$ can be fit to a non-monotonic evolution of $H(z)$, which is difficult to achieve in the framework of general relativity in any dark energy model with strictly non-negative energy density \cite{BOSS:2014hhw}.
 In line with this, it was argued that the Ly-$\alpha$ data can be accommodated by a modified gravity model that alters $H(z)$ itself, and also that a further tension relevant to the Ly-$\alpha $ data can be alleviated in models in which $\Lambda$ is dynamically screened, implying an effective dark energy passing below zero and concurrently exhibiting a pole in its equation-of-state (EoS), at $z\sim 2.4$.
-Based on the observational evidence mentioned above, in recent years, a class of dark energy models has been proposed, dubbed as sign-switching cosmological constant ($\Lambda_s$), that relax the cosmological tensions and whose main characteristic is to take into account the possibility that the Universe went through an abrupt anti-de Sitter vacua to de Sitter vacua transition characterized by a sign-switching cosmological constant (negative to positive) $\Lambda<0\; \rightarrow \; \Lambda>0$ at $z \sim 2$, and after testing with observational data they give promising results \cite{Acquaviva:2021jov, Akarsu:2021fol, Akarsu:2022typ, Paraskevas:2024ytz, Akarsu:2024eoo}.
+Based on the observational evidence mentioned above, in recent years, a class of dark energy models has been proposed, dubbed as sign-switching cosmological constant ($\Lambda_s$), that relax the cosmological tensions and whose main characteristic is to take into account the possibility that the Universe went through an abrupt anti-de Sitter vacua to de Sitter vacua transition characterized by a sign-switching cosmological constant (negative to positive) $\Lambda<0\; \rightarrow \; \Lambda>0$ at $z \sim 2$, and after testing with observational data they give promising results \cite{Acquaviva:2021jov, Akarsu:2021fol, Akarsu:2022typ, Akarsu:2023mfb, Paraskevas:2024ytz, Akarsu:2024eoo}.
 Related to the $\Lambda_s$ model, the graduated dark energy (gDE) model proposes a rapid and smooth transition from negative to positive values of the dark energy density that can simultaneously address the $H_0$ and BAO-Ly-$\alpha$ discrepancies \cite{Akarsu:2019hmw}.
+A complementary line of work shows that sign-switching dark energy can arise in both phenomenological and theoretical settings.
+In interacting or dynamical vacuum models, the wXCDM framework features a transition between a phantom-like component with negative energy density and a quintessence-like component with positive energy density \cite{Grande:2006nn, Gomez-Valent:2024tdb, Gomez-Valent:2024ejh}.
+From a more fundamental perspective, the existence of two distinct dark energy phases has also been demonstrated in the stringy Running Vacuum model, where transient domains of phantom matter may form as the Universe approaches a de Sitter phase \cite{Mavromatos:2020kzj, Mavromatos:2021urx}.
+These results support scenarios in which the dark energy density changes sign.